 To change the location of the window buttons:

-- Open the MATE Tweak application by selecting Menu > Control Center > MATE Tweak. - Choose the Windows icon in the pane on the left side of the MATE Tweak window. - 3.
+- Open the MATE Tweak application by selecting Menu ▶ Control Center ▶ MATE Tweak. - 2.
+Choose the icon labeled Windows in the pane on the left side of the MATE Tweak window. - 3.
 Adjust the value for Window control placement.